shivannis/xandr-docs-public/xandr-docs/articles/curate/vcpm-payment-type.md

 ---
-title : vCPM Payment Type
-description : Learn how Viewable CPM (vCPM) allows buyers to pay only for impressions that are measured "viewable". ms.date : 11/15/2023
+title :  Microsoft Curate - vCPM Payment Type description : Learn how Viewable CPM (vCPM) allows buyers to pay only for impressions that are measured "viewable". ms.date : 11/15/2023

 ---

-# vCPM payment type
+#  Microsoft Curate - vCPM payment type

 Viewable CPM (vCPM) is a payment type that allows buyers to pay only for impressions that are measured "viewable" (read our [Introduction to Viewability](introduction-to-viewability.md)